Mandurah

 Mandurah has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely impacting the area.
-Key projects include Peel Health Campus Redevelopment, Mandurah Junction Residential Estate, Mandurah Waterfront Redevelopment, and Mandurah Common Ground Housing.
-The following list details those most relevant:.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 26 projects that could impact the region.
+Notable ones are Peel Health Campus Redevelopment, Lakeside Quarter, Mandurah Junction Residential Estate, and Mandurah Waterfront Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.